statsmodels/statsmodels-website/index.rst

 * Extensive unit tests to ensure correctness of results
 * Many more models and extensions in development

 Statsmodels runs on Python 2.5 through 3.2.
-To learn more about statsmodels have a look at or documentation.
+To learn more about statsmodels have a look at our :doc:`documentation <documentation>`.

 Announcements
 =============